tradovic/blog/_posts/2021-01-04-blending-two-images-using-opencv.md

 #### Blending Images

 Thanks to OpenCV, we can do it in one line of code.
 The function that will do the blending for us is called addWeighted.
-You can learn more about addWeight function from here.
 It has 5 parameters, which can be listed as: image source 1, src1 weight, image source 2, src2 weight, gamma.
 The weight of each image has to be a value less than 1.
 Here is the blend equation:

 > blend = (image scr1)*(src1 weight) + (image scr2)*(src2 weight) + gamma